-- 20. This Scheme shall not in any manner affect the rights of any of the Creditors of the Transferor Company, in particular the secured Creditors shall continue to enjoy and hold charge upon their respective securities. - 21. (i) The Transferor Company and the Transferee Company shall, with all reasonable dispatch, make application to the High Court of Bombay at Goa under Section 391 of the Act, seeking orders for dispensing with or convening, holding and conducting of the meetings of the respective classes of the members and/or creditors of each of the Transferor Company and the Transferee Company as may be directed by the Hon'ble High Court. - (ii) On the Scheme being agreed to by the requisite majorities of the classes of the members and/or creditors of the Transferor Company and the Transferee Company as directed by the Hon'ble High Court of Bombay at Goa, the Transferor Company and the Transferee Company shall, with all reasonable dispatch apply to the High Court of Bombay at Goa for sanctioning the Scheme of Amalgamation under Section 391 and 394 of the Act, and for such other order or orders, as the Hon'ble Court may deem fit for carrying this Scheme into effect and for dissolution of the Transferor Company without winding-up. - 22.
-The implementation of this Scheme is conditional upon and subject to: - (a) The sanction of the Scheme (with or without modifications) by the High Court of Bombay at Goa, under Section 391of the Act and the appropriate orders being made by the said High Court pursuant to the Section 394 of the Act for effecting the Amalgamation under this Scheme. - (b) The approval and consent of any authorities concerned as may be required under the statute being obtained and granted in respect of any of the matters in respect of which such approval and consent be required.
+- 20. This Scheme shall not in any manner affect the rights of any of the Creditors of the Transferor Company, in particular the Secured Creditors shall continue to enjoy and hold charge upon their respective securities. - 21. (i) The Transferor Company and the Transferee Company shall, with all reasonable dispatch, make application to the High Court of Bombay at Goa under Section 391 of the Act, seeking orders for dispensing with or convening, holding and conducting of the meetings of the respective classes of the members and/or creditors of each of the Transferor Company and the Transferee Company as may be directed by the Hon'ble High Court. - (ii) On the Scheme being agreed to by the requisite majorities of the classes of the members and/or creditors of the Transferor Company and the Transferee Company as directed by the Hon'ble High Court of Bombay at Goa, the Transferor Company and the Transferee Company shall, with all reasonable dispatch apply to the High Court of Bombay at Goa for sanctioning the Scheme of Amalgamation under Section 392 and 394 of the Act, and for such other order or orders, as the Hon'ble Court may deem fit for carrying this Scheme into effect and for dissolution of the Transferor Company without winding-up. - 22.
+The implementation of this Scheme is conditional upon and subject to: - (a) The sanction of the Scheme (with or without modifications) by the High Court of Bombay at Goa, under Section 391 of the Act and the appropriate orders being made by the said High Court pursuant to the Section 394 of the Act for effecting the Amalgamation under this Scheme. - (b) The approval and consent of any authorities concerned as may be required under any statute being obtained and granted in respect of any of the matters in respect of which such approval and consent be required. - (c) Approved by the requisite majorities of the classes of persons of two companies as directed by the Hon'ble High Court of Bombay at Goa under Section 391 and 394 of the Act.